Are automatic cars more expensive to insure?

 Manuals take more skill to drive but can be both more powerful and fuel efficient.
 Automatics are easier to master and can be less tiring in stop-start traffic.

-Are automatic cars more expensive?
+Are automatic cars more expensive than manual cars?

 Yes, there tends to be a notable price difference between automatic and manual cars, with automatics more expensive to buy, maintain and insure.